mukul-git/jax-rs-collectionURIs/src/main/java/org/vyomkesh/jaxRs/collectionURIs/rest/model/SchedulerIdeas.md

 ## Scheduler Ideas

 - Combine dep graph and completableFuture with BiFunction
-- Provide common interface for ModelGroup, Model and model steps
+- Provide common interface for ModelGroup, Model and stage steps